 For those interested in reading the book, it can be ordered from fishpond.co.nz, Whitcoulls and PaperPlus.
 Unfortunately, it is not in the Kindle store as yet.
 You can also take part in an online Awakening Joy course, information on which can be found at http://www.awakeningjoy.info.

 You can buy a copy of Awakening Joy online through fishpond.com

-• Reviewed by Jonathan Casbolt who runs the secular insight group in Alexandra
+• reviewed by Jonathan Casbolt, who runs a secular insight group in Alexandra